kc693/basic-R-analysis/README.md

 ## basic-R-analysis

 I am testing out connecting RStudio and GitHub so that I can commit directly from RStudio side and not have to go onto GitHub.

+Is this working?